wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the `hash` slot of the controller.
 Both this function and the previous one are called by derived classes in their constructors, when they initialize the tag array (recall that `class CacheArray` takes a replacement manager and a hash function object as construction arguments).

+### The Coherence Controller Base Class

+#### The General Workflow

+The base class of the coherence controller, `class CoherenceController`, defines a few handy functions that are useful for all derived classes.

 The base class also defines stub functions for each type of coherence message it may receive, with the name being `handleX` where `X` is the event type.
 These stub functions, once called, will print an error message and terminate